Leaderboard

 2 points

-7. I've never had much luck with distinguishing units in a huge blob, other than watching what they do.
+I've never had much luck with distinguishing units in a huge blob, other than watching what they do.
 Skirmishers and archers stop further away and fire, with melee units move all the way up and fight at close range.
 Beyond that, there are some things you can infer from the civs people choose.
 Usually people choose a civ for its special units.
 People who play Britons probably like using slingers.
 People who play Carthaginians probably want those merc cav.
 I used to play Spartans all the time because I liked using skiritai.
 Gaul players often like to do cav rushes.
 And so on.
 You can tailor your army a bit around what you think your opponent will probably use.
 Maybe this isn't the best example because I obviously lost the game, but when ValihrAnt and I played yesterday, he chose Han.
 Plus I knew he was a great player.
 From that, it was pretty obvious he was going to be sending sword cav to go after me in Phase 1.
 So I built my early army around defense from sword cav.
 He easily won the game, but at least he didn't completely wipe me out in the first 5 minutes with his sword cav.
-I survived long enough to hit phase 2.
+I survived long enough to hit phase 2.2 points

 2 points